-FLOR Kitchen is our way of sharing stories and products from the food heroes we have met in the course of searching for the perfect ingredients to use in our recipes.
+FLOR Kitchen is our way of sharing stories and products from the food heroes we have met in the course of searching for the perfect ingredients.
 We work with farmers who have the same goal as us that is to make an honest product.

 Apricot Farm, Nagano